Post 16 Options – Frequently Asked Questions (FAQs)

-To the right is a road to specific job/industry focused learning.
+To the right is a road to specific job/sector focused learning.
 This is known as a technical learning.
-You can learn skills for a specific job or prepare for a career in a wider industry.
+You can learn skills for a specific job or prepare for a career in a broader sector.
 You might study at a College of Further Education or as an Apprentice with an employer.

 What are the differences between a Sixth Form and a College of Further Education?

 Sixth Forms tend to be closer to the experience that you have had at school, mainly because the most common qualification is the academic A-level, the next level up from GCSE.

 Many Sixth Forms also offer a selection of technical courses including T-levels and Level 3 Diplomas.
 Therefore some sixth formers might study a mix of A-level and technical Level 3 courses.

 It is a misconception that Sixth Form always leads to University.
 It certainly can lead to University, but a large number of sixth form leavers also apply for apprenticeships (at Advanced, Higher or Degree level).

 Colleges of Further Education tend to offer mostly technical courses focused on specific jobs and sectors.
 Technical learning is their strength and courses are offered at all levels, catering for everyone.

 Many colleges also offer A-levels, although they tend to be taught in the college’s own dedicated Sixth Form centre.

 Colleges can feel a little less formal, especially when compared to school-based sixth forms.
 Often there is no college wide dress code, however you may have to wear a specific work uniform related to the course you are studying.

 It is a misconception that college students always progress into work at the end of their course.
 A large number of technical learners progress to University, often in a subject related to their studies.